zhenhao-zhou/eeff-water/README.md

 - ambient proton-defect water
 - compressed liquid water
 - superionic water
-- mixed close-packed oxygen-lattice water, if reported as a main benchmark

 Detailed notes on the minimum required case-study inputs are provided in `examples/REQUIRED_INPUTS.md`.